 - The employee providing the service remotely or students receiving the service(s) remotely,

 - The use of face shields and other protective equipment combined with additional

 - measures that limit the risk that individuals will not come into contact closer than 6 feet, or

 - Implementing other specific procedures and/or accommodations that mitigate the added COVID-19 risks due to the lack of a cloth face covering.

 The District will provide varying sizes of face coverings for students in the event their face covering from home is forgotten, soiled, lost or damaged.

 Face shields or other alternatives will be provided to students who are unable to wear a mask because the individual has a medical condition or disability that makes wearing a facial covering inappropriate or because the individual is deaf or hard of hearing, or is communicating with someone who relies on language cues such as facial markers and expression and mouth movements as a part of communication.
 Other alternatives to cloth face coverings will be determined on a case by case basis at each building in consultation with the building COVID-19 supervisor.

 Younger students must be supervised when wearing a cloth face covering or face shield and will need help putting them on, taking them off, and getting used to wearing them.

-Students may remove cloth face coverings to eat and drink and when they go outdoors for recess, physical education, or other activities.
+Students may remove cloth face coverings to eat and drink only.
+Otherwise, masks must always be worn, both indoors and outdoors.

 Face coverings must be worn by every individual not working alone at the location unless their exposure dictates a higher level of protection under Department of Labor & Industries safety and health rules and guidance.